 This post may include affiliate links; see our disclosure policy.

-Sauteed broccoli in pan.
+Sauteed broccoli in pan with a wooden spoon

 Save this recipe!